-The Board of Directors believes that each of its members should carry the confidence and support of the shareholders.
-Therefore, in addition to the individual voting process implemented several years ago, the Board of Directors adopted, in April 2011, a majority voting policy.
-Pursuant to this policy, any nominee for election as a director at a shareholders' meeting for whom the number of votes withheld exceeds the number of votes in favour will be deemed not to have received the support of shareholders and will tender his or her resignation to the Chairman of the Board of Directors promptly following the meeting.
-The Corporate Governance and HR Committee shall consider whether or not the proposed resignation should be accepted and shall make a recommendation to the Board of Directors.
-In this regard, any director who tenders his or her resignation pursuant to this policy shall not participate in the deliberations of the Corporate Governance and HR Committee or in those of the Board of Directors.
-The Board of Directors will make its decision within 90 days following the shareholders' meeting and shall promptly disclose, via press release, its decision whether or not to accept the director's proposed resignation.
-Should the Board of Directors decline to accept such resignation, it should include in the press release the reasons for the decision.
-This policy applies only to uncontested elections, meaning elections where the number of nominees for director is equal to the number of directors to be elected as determined by the Board of Directors.
+The Board believes that each of its members should carry the confidence and support of the shareholders.
+Therefore, in addition to the individual voting process implemented several years ago, the Board also has a majority voting policy.
+Pursuant to this policy, any nominee for election as a director at a shareholders' meeting for whom the number of votes withheld exceeds the number of votes in favour will be deemed not to have received the support of shareholders and will tender his or her resignation to the Chairman of the Board promptly following the meeting.
+The Corporate Governance and HR Committee shall consider whether or not the proposed resignation should be accepted and shall make a recommendation to the Board.
+In this regard, any director who tenders his or her resignation pursuant to this policy shall not participate in the deliberations of the Corporate Governance and HR Committee or in those of the Board.
+The Board will make its decision within 90 days following the shareholders' meeting and shall promptly disclose, via press release, its decision whether or not to accept the director's proposed resignation.
+Should the Board decline to accept such resignation, it should include in the press release the reasons for the decision.
+This policy applies only to uncontested elections, meaning elections where the number of nominees for director is equal to the number of directors to be elected as determined by the Board.